Skipperlla/react-native-design-architecture/README.md

 **2. Using the localization in components**

 You can use localization in components with the `useTranslation` hook.
 This hook has a function `t` and this function is to get the localized text.
 And this function has three parameters.
 The first one is the `key` of the text, the second one is the `scope` of the text and the last one is `options` and this parameter usually has scope and variables.
 You can find an example in `src/screens/Login/index.tsx`.

 ---

+#### Analytics

+Boilerplate uses the [Firebase Analytics](https://rnfirebase.io/analytics/usage) service for analytics.
+In `src/App.tsx` we added a flow to track screen changes.

+The React Native Firebase package is also predefined for the project.
+To use Firebase you need to configure it.
+You can find instructions in [Firebase Configuration](#firebase-configuration).

+---

+#### Crashlytics

+Boilerplate uses the Firebase Crashlytics service for tracking the crashes.
+It is default initialized you don't need to do anything for using it.
+Boilerplate is also sending user data with crash reports.
+Logged in user defining an in the `src/components/Initializing.tsx` file.
+You can be needed to change the user data for your project.

+React Native Firebase package is also predefined for the project.
+To use Firebase, you need the configure it.
+You can find instructions in the Firebase Configuration section.

+---